ashbymichael/News/618f6e84-d6b1-42d7-8c3f-193d146c7b7c/content.md

 <b>What you’ll do: </b><br>

-- Build and deliver the Make School's computer science curriculum
+- Build and deliver the Make School's Computer Science curriculum
-- Teach fundamental computer science concepts as well as more advanced topics (machine learning, AI)
+- Teach fundamental Computer Science concepts as well as more advanced topics (machine learning, AI)
 - Spend 40% of your time time in the classroom, helping students with projects and identifying areas of need
 - Spend 30% of your time working with the Curriculum team building and updating content
 - Spend 30% of your time working on open source projects, attending hackathons, building internal tools, etc.